alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`to_df` (optional, default `True`)**

 How to save MNE-Python objects (i.e., epochs and evokeds).
-If `True`, save all objects as data frames in `.csv` format, which can easily be imported into other software like R or Excel.
+If `True`, save all objects as data frames in `.csv` format.
+These can then easily be imported into other software like R or Excel.
-If `False`, save them as `.fif` files, which take up less disk space but can only be opened by MNE-Python and other specialized MEEG software.
+If `False`, save them as `.fif` files, which take up less disk space but can only be opened by MNE-Python and other specialized M/EEG software.
 You can also save them in `'both'` formats.

 | Python examples               | R examples                    |